VIOLENCE TO ANIMALS MUST END NOW: AMEND GRP AGENDA AND ISSUE PRESS RELEASE STATING THAT THE GRP ENDORSES AND SEEKS TO PROMOTE VEGANISM

 4. Further, the relationship of human to animals in this proposal does not seem to include positive connections.
 Should I not have pets?
 Should I not train them to “entertain” me?
 I could not, in good conscience, remain a member of a group which came between me and my dog.

-• Eileen Wheeler Sheehan
+• Eileen Sheehan

 tagged this with Impractical 2019-07-07 17:51:18 -0400